CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/cmaq-vm/preinstall.md

 ![Azure Create a Virtual Machine Console](../../azure_web_interface_images/create_virtual_machine_HCv120/Azure_Virtual_Machine_Go_to_resource.png)

-Login using ssh to the IP address using the public key.
+## Login to the Virtual Machine

 Change the permissions on the public key using command

 `chmod 400  HPC-CMAQ-AlmaLinux-HB120_key.pem`

-Login to the Virtual Machine
+Login to the Virtual Machine using ssh to the IP address using the public key.

 `ssh -Y -i ./xxxxxxx_key.pem username@xx.xx.xx.xx`

-Mount the disk on the server as /shared using the instructions on the following link:
+## Mount the disk on the server as /shared using the instructions on the following link:

 <a href="https://docs.microsoft.com/en-us/azure/virtual-machines/linux/add-disk">Mount Disk on Azure Linux Virtual Machine</a>

-Find the disk
+### Find the disk

 `lsblk -o NAME,HCTL,SIZE,MOUNTPOINT | grep -i "sd"`